 Energy day at COP26 saw real progress made in the global coal-to-clean transition.
-However, the UK’s handling of a swathe of announcements and press releases resulted in some confusion and scepticism as to what had been delivered.
+However, the way the UK handled a swathe of announcements and press releases resulted in some confusion and scepticism as to what was delivered.
 We share our immediate reactions and then dive into the details.

 In our Coal @ COP26 series, we cut through the confusion and identify how COP26 has captured momentum across data trends and political commitments: